 Updates from the Professional Educator Licensing and Standards Board (PELSB)

-- On Agenda: PELSB to remove interim report requirement for Continuing Approval with Focus Area through June 30, 2020:
+- PELSB removed interim report requirement for Continuing Approval with Focus Area through June 30, 2020:

 - Early Childhood Special Education Post Bac

 - Paraprofessional Qualification Standards